GoogleCloudPlatform/functions-framework-dotnet/docs/examples.md

 `Google.Cloud.Functions.Examples.SimpleHttpFunction.Function`.

-A sample command line is given for each example, but you may need to adapt this to specify your own Google Cloud resources such as PubSub topics or Storage buckets.
+A sample command line is given for each example, but you may need to adapt this to specify your own Google Cloud resources such as Pub/Sub topics or Storage buckets.

 > **Note for Windows users**